faubi/swf2pdf/README.md

 This is a simple command-line program that takes one or more .swf files (Flash animations) and renders the first frame of each into a pdf document (one per page).
-Names of swf files to load can be supplied either as arguments or piped to stdin.
+Names of swf files to load can be supplied as arguments or piped to stdin.

 This depends on the [swfdec-0.8](https://swfdec.freedesktop.org/wiki/) and